python4me/python4me.github.io/_posts/2020-11-26-lecture-notes-1.md

 <class 'bool'>
 ```

-Another type that we have are `boolean`.
-This is simple a True or False statement.
+Another type that we have is `boolean`.
+This is a simple True or False statement.
 We'll make use of this when we get to how to write logical *expressions*.

 ```python
 >>> type('')
 <class 'str'>
 ```

 The last type, at least for now is `string`.
-Strings are anything you put inside ' 's you can also use " "s but you should be consistent with which one you use.
+Strings are anything you put inside ' 's.
+You can also use " "s but you should be consistent with what you use.
 Most people think about *writing* when thinking about strings.
 Yes that is true, but only to an extend.
 I wouldn't like to confuse you but `'3'` is also a string.

 ```python
 >>> type('3')
 <class 'str'>
 ```

-So just keep in mind that anything between quotes is a string although strings have text inside them mot of the time, they can have any character you want.
-(Except the escape character, i.e. `\`)
+So just keep in mind that anything between quotes is a string although strings have text inside them most of the time, they can have any character you want.
+(Except the escape character on it's own, i.e. `\`)

 This brings us to another thing you should note related to `print()`.
 The escape character: `\`.
 Backwards slash--unless it's used before certain characters like `n` and `t`--will disable the next character.
 What do I mean by this?
 Let's see: